 6. Position of flowers.
 They are either axial, that is, distributed along the main stem; or they are terminal, that is, bunched at the top of the stem and arranged almost in a false umbel; in this case the upper part of the stem is more or less widened in sections.

 Length of stem.
 The length of the stem is

 very various in some forms; it is, however, a constant character for each, in

 so far that healthy plants, grown in the same soil, are only subject to

 In experiments with this character, in order to be able to discriminate with certainty, the long axis of 6 to 7 ft was always crossed with the short one of 3/4 ft to 1 1/2 ft.****

-****The garden pea variants are also described as ‘tall and short’ and ‘tall and dwarf’.
+****The garden pea variants were also described as ‘tall and short’ and ‘tall and dwarf’.

 ROOK A. 1964.
 The Origins and Growth of Biology.
 Harmondsworth, Middlesex: Penguin Books Ltd. pp. 294-311.